 Industrial.
 The aloe vera plant has proven to be a very effective fresh food and water preservative, and its seeds are currently being studied as a potential source of biofuel.

 Gardening.
-Aloe vera is not only useful but also an attractive, low maintenance succulent that can be grown indoors, which makes it a very popular houseplant.
+Aloe vera is not only a useful but also an attractive, low maintenance succulent that can be grown indoors, which makes it a very popular houseplant.

 - Critical Reviews in Food Science and Nutrition, Aloe vera: a valuable ingredient for the food, pharmaceutical and cosmetic industries--a review, 2004